-Virginia could promote employment opportunities by using community outreach efforts, implemented as part of a comprehensive social equity business assistance pro-mation on a compregram (sidebar), to connect prospective employees and businesses.
-The goal of the out- hensive social equity asreach would be to provide DIA residents with information about opportunities in the sistance program the new marijuana industry, including job opportunities.
-The state could also set up a reg- state could implement, istry for interested community members to provide their contact information, re-see Chapter 7. sumes, and areas of interest (cultivation, retail sales, etc.).
+Virginia could promote employment opportunities by using community outreach efforts, implemented as part of a comprehensive social equity business assistance promation on a comprehensive social equity business assistance promation of the comprehensive social equity busines gram (sidebar), to connect prospective employees and businesses.
+The goal of the out-hensive social equity asreach would be to provide DIA residents with information about opportunities in the sistance program the new marijuana industry, including job opportunities.
+The state could also set up a reg-state could implement, istry for interested community members to provide their contact information, re- see Chapter 7. sumes, and areas of interest (cultivation, retail sales, etc.).
 This information could then be made available for license holders to fill their positions from a diverse applicant pool.